awsdocs/amazon-ec2-user-guide/doc_source/Using_Tags.md

 To help you manage your instances, images, and other Amazon EC2 resources, you can optionally assign your own metadata to each resource in the form of *tags*\.
 This topic describes tags and shows you how to create them\.

 **Warning**
-Tag keys, and their values, are returned by many different API calls\.
+Tag keys and their values are returned by many different API calls\.
+Denying access to `DescribeTags` doesn’t automatically deny access to tags returned by other APIs\.
 As a best practice, we recommend that you do not include sensitive data in your tags\.

 **Topics**
 + [Tag Basics](#tag-basics)